 SharePoint permissions are inherited, but you can set different ones for specific people.
 If a SharePoint library shares for view only, you can give edit permission to some users.
 However, if the library is set for edit permissions for everyone, you can't restrict a few to just viewing.
 You can override inherited permissions with a higher permission, not a lower permission.
 For more info on permissions, see Understanding permission levels in SharePoint.

 Files stored in OneDrive need to be explicitly shared.
 By default, they can only be edited and viewed by the owner of the library.
 You can select who can edit individual files by sharing to people or groups with edit permissions.
 For more on sharing, see Share files or folders in Microsoft 365.

 Although you can upload files via Word and PowerPoint 2007 or earlier to SharePoint or OneDrive, and you can open them for editing, you can't co-author these documents with those legacy applications.
 When a user opens a document with Word or PowerPoint 2007,SharePoint or OneDrive creates a lock on the document and prevents other users of Office from editing that document.
-To take best advantage of co-authoring in Word or PowerPoint, it is recommended that all users work with at least Office 2010 or newer versions, including on the web and mobile.
+To take best advantage of co-authoring in Word or PowerPoint, we recommend that everyone work with at least Office 2010 or newer versions, which includes the Office web and mobile apps.